algolia/autocomplete/packages/website/docs/highlightHit.md

 });
 ```

-## Params
+## Parameters

 ### `hit`

 > `AlgoliaHit` | required

-The Algolia hit to retrieve the attribute value from.
+The Algolia hit whose attribute to retrieve the highlighted parts from.

 ### `attribute`

 > `string | string[]` | required

-The attribute to retrieve the highlight value from.
-You can use the array syntax to reference the nested attributes.
+The attribute to retrieve the highlighted parts from.
+You can use the array syntax to reference nested attributes.

 ### `tagName`

 > `string` | defaults to `mark`

 The tag name of the virtual node.

+## Returns

+> `HighlightItemParams<THit>`

+A virtual node with the highlighted matching parts.